MJDoss/Backend_Test0/README.md

 # Title : Backend_Test0
-# Author : Matthew Doss
+ Author : Matthew Doss
-# Languages : Python, SQL
+ Languages : Python, SQL
-# Tools used : Flask, SQLite3
+ Tools used : Flask, SQLite3

-Notes : /*
+Notes :

-*I wrote this on a Windows machine.
+    I wrote and tested this on a Windows machine.

-*The version of Python I used for this is 3.8.7
+    The version of Python I used for this is 3.8.7

-*I also used Flask version 1.1.2, but the new version 2.1.x should run it fine.
+    I also used Flask version 1.1.2, but the new version 2.1.x should run it fine.

-*If not look for the older version.
+    If not look for the older version.
-*/

 Instructions :

     Step 0 : Installations
         To run this app you will need to have the following projects installed :
         Flask and PySQLite